How to stay positive and build confidence whilst pursuing a board appointment

 Twitter

 Not getting the role you wanted can feel like a massive blow, but it’s important to remember that this is not a personal failure, nor will it be the first nor the last in your life.
 Instead, leverage the experience to improve your approach.
 What could you do better?
+If you don’t get the role you applied for, make sure you ask why.

-If you don’t get the role you applied for, make sure you to ask why.
 Don’t miss a chance to request feedback and determine what didn’t work.
-This valuable insight will help you to put in a more compelling application or perform better at the next interview opportunity.
+This valuable insight will help you put together a more compelling application or perform better in the next interview.
 Honest feedback is difficult to hear but also difficult to give.
 So if you want it, you must permit them to provide it – warts and all.
-This is a fundamental part of asking for feedback, and something is rarely done.
+This is a fundamental part of asking for feedback, and it is rarely done.

-4) Stay positive
+Stay positive

 Maintain an optimistic outlook and remember that rejection is part of the journey.
 If Walt Disney had given up at any of the challenging points he faced before Mickey Mouse, there would be no Disney today, and almost every business owner would say the same thing.
 While staying positive is easier said than done, it is critical because the opposite is disastrous.
 Don’t get disgruntled.
-It will quickly turn into an ‘”it’s not me, it’s you” mentality.
+It will quickly turn into an ”it’s not me, it’s you” mentality.
 This negative tone can creep into your language and attitude.
 I have seen it happen countless times, the results being the death knell of your board search.

+If excessive rejection is part of your experience, you may need to take a different approach.
 While some people experience immediate success, gaining a board appointment takes time for most.
 If gaining a board appointment takes longer than you think, you may be doing one of three things wrong.
 They are:

 • Being unable to define a list of organisations you want and can be appointed to that will help you achieve your longer-term board aspirations – a list of targets;